 Writing in the Journal of Prolotherapy, we acknowledge that while traditional medical treatments including education and lifestyle advice, behavior modification, physiotherapy, taping and bracing, exercise prescription, functional rehabilitation and pain medications offer some symptomatic control, they do little in regard to curbing the progressive debilitating nature of the diseases.
 The excessive joint mobility with its subsequent joint degeneration and multiple joint dislocations, can then lead the individual to seek out surgical intervention, which has suboptimal results in the hypermobile patient population versus the normal population.
 As such, some patients with JHS and EHS are seeking alternative treatments for their pain, including Prolotherapy.

-Prolotherapy alone or in conjunction with Platelet Rich Plasma therapy or when warranted, Stem Cell Therapy, offers great hope for those with symptoms from generalized hypermobility because it is designed to successfully treat the ligament and tissue laxity that accompanies JHS and EDS.
+Prolotherapy alone or in conjunction with Platelet Rich Plasma therapy or when warranted, stem cell injection therapy, offers great hope for those with symptoms from generalized hypermobility because it is designed to successfully treat the ligament and tissue laxity that accompanies JHS and EDS.

 These therapies work by initiating a brief inflammatory response, which causes a reparative cascade to generate new collagen and extra cellular matrix giving connective their strength and ability to handle strain and force.
 Some of the rationale for using Prolotherapy for patients with EDS and JHS include a high safety record, it is comprehensive in form (all or most joints can be treated at each visit), is an outpatient procedure, is cost effective (compared to surgery), pain relief is often quick, and it provides joint stabilization.
 Perhaps its greatest asset is the fact that this one treatment modality can handle most of the painful musculoskeletal conditions that occur in individuals with EDS and JHS.